One of the easiest ways to improve your writing is to learn about the six defined yet different writing styles.

 The tone in writing is the author’s attitude about the subject matter.

-It might be quite negative and short if they don’t like or disagree with something.
+It might be quite negative, short, and sharp if they don’t like or disagree with something.

 Wordiness